10 Common Intermittent Fasting Myths

 That being said, not everyone can handle a 16 hour fast every day.
 Some people find that they have a sweet spot in which they feel and perform their best.
 Intermittent fasting strategies will also be briefly outlined so you can have a better idea of how to implement them into your life.

-And be sure to check out the free online Fasting Transformation Summit here
+And be sure to check out the free online Fasting Lifestyle Summit here

 What Qualifies as Intermittent Fasting